This rustic cranberry apple crostata, also known as a cranberry apple galette, is easy to make and will make a lovely addition to your holiday table.

 - Combine flour, sugar and salt in a food processor and pulse to blend.
 Add the butter and pulse until it forms coarse crumbs.

 - Add water and pulse until dough forms.

 - Shape the dough into a 1" thick round.
 Wrap in plastic wrap and refrigerate for at least an hour.

-- Place a pizza stone or cookie sheet in the oven and preheat oven to 400°F for 45 minutes.
+- Place a pizza stone or sheet pan in the oven and preheat oven to 400°F for 45 minutes.

-- Remove the dough from the refrigerator about 15 minutes before rolling to slightly soften it.
+- Remove the dough from the refrigerator about 15 minutes before using a rolling pin to slightly soften it.

 - Sprinkle the 4 teaspoons AP flour onto the dough, leaving a 2" border.

 - In a small bowl, combine the sugar and cinnamon for the filling.